Kate Middleton Hires Stylist To ‘Keep Pace’ With Meghan Markle

-Meghan Markle, the Duchess of Sussex, has won wide praise for her fashion forward looks, and her sister-in-law the Duchess of Cambridge has taken note, reports Express.
+Meghan Markle, the Duchess of Sussex, has won wide praise for her fashion-forward looks, and her sister-in-law the Duchess of Cambridge has taken note, reports Express.

-With Kate’s trusty girl-friday Natasha Archer on maternity leave, the duchess has hired a new “secret weapon” in the form of Virginia Chadwyck-Healey, a former Vogue editor and close friend of William and Kate.
+With Kate’s trusty personal assistant Natasha Archer on maternity leave, the duchess has hired a new “secret weapon” in the form of Virginia Chadwyck-Healey, a former Vogue editor and close friend of William and Kate.
 Royal sources claim that the Duchess of Cambridge is counting on Chadwyck-Healey, known as Ginnie, to help her glamorize her outfits to “keep pace” with her new sister-in-law.

 “Ginnie is Catherine’s secret weapon.
 She has made a big difference to the Duchess’s wardrobe for public engagements and has helped give her a whole new sense of confidence.”